3liz/lizmap-documentation/source/publish/configuration/popup.rst

 QGIS popup
 -----------

-*QGIS* popups can be configured via `QGIS --> Layer properties --> Tooltips --> HTML`, using the same syntax as for the *lizmap* popups.
+*QGIS* popups can be configured via :menuselection:`QGIS --> Layer properties --> Display --> HTML Map Tip`.
 The main advantages of this approach are:

 * you can use QGIS variables and expressions, thus adding information created dynamically
 * the popup can be previewed in QGIS, using tooltips